Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The result is shown in the top plot in \hyperref[x:figure:fig_sinezeta5000]{Figure~{\xreffont\ref{x:figure:fig_sinezeta5000}}}, where we superimpose \(Z(t)\) and its approximation based at \(t_0 = 5447.86\).
+The parameter \(A_Z = 2\) is explained after \hyperref[wavenotdefined]{Note~{\xreffont\ref{wavenotdefined}}}, as is the fact that \(b\) and \(c\) are actually simple functions of \(t_0\).
+The parameter \(a\) is chosen so that the approximation is exact at \(t_0\).
+So, once \(t_0\) is selected, the only choice is \(K\), the number of zeros to be matched on either side of~\(t_0\).
+The result is shown in the top plot in \hyperref[fig_sinezeta5000]{Figure~{\xreffont\ref{fig_sinezeta5000}}}, where we superimpose \(Z(t)\) and its approximation based at \(t_0 = 5447.86\) using \(20\) matched zeros..
 The bottom plot shows the same idea based at \(t_0 = \gamma_{7010} \approx 7273.70\), which has scale factor \(a=0.9130\).
-In both cases one sees that the behavior near \(t_0\) is determined by the nearby zeros and a local scale factor (which depends on \(t_0\)).
+In both cases one sees that the behavior near \(t_0\) is determined by the nearby zeros and a local scale factor (which depends on \(t_0\)). \begin{figureptx}{Figure}{The function \(Z(t)\) together with a local approximation as in \hyperref[eqn_sineapprox]{({\xreffont\ref{eqn_sineapprox}})} with \(K=10\).
+The top graph has \(t\) near \(5447.86\) and the local scale factor is \(1.0991\).
+The bottom graph has \(t\) near \(7273.70\) and the scale factor is \(0.913\).}{fig_sinezeta5000}{} \begin{image}{0}{1}{0}{} \end{image} \begin{image}{0}{1}{0}{} \end{image} \tcblower \end{figureptx} In the top plot in \hyperref[fig_sinezeta5000]{Figure~{\xreffont\ref{fig_sinezeta5000}}} we can interpret the scale factor \(a = 1.0991\) as the magnitude of the carrier wave at \(t_0 = 5447.86\), and similarly for the scale factor \(a = 0.9130\) at \(t_0 = 7273.70\).
+Those scale factors are different, which shows that the size of \(Z(t)\) is not solely due to the local zero spacing and a single global factor.